vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_04-connect-iot-device-to-azure.md

     > **Tip**: When inserting code, the code layout may not be ideal.
 You can have Visual Studio Code format the document for you by right-clicking in the code editor pane and then clicking **Format Document**.
 You can achieve the same result by opening the **Task** pane (press **F1**) and typing **Format Document** and then pressing **Enter**.
 And on Windows, the shortcut for this task is **SHIFT+ALT+F**.

-1. Locate the `// INSERT variables below here` comment.
+1. Locate the `// INSERT variables below here` comment, and then position the cursor on a blank line below the comment.

 1. To specify the variables that the program is using, enter the following code: